Databus Logo

 • Morning slot preference: Core academic subjects scheduled in the first four periods where student attention is highest.

 • Teacher preferences: If Mrs. Sharma prefers not to have first period on Mondays due to a long commute, mark it as a preference — the system will try to honour it.
+If impossible, it flags the conflict for review.

-Teacher workload tracking and CBSE compliance
+Teacher workload heatmap and CBSE compliance

 CBSE and ICSE both specify maximum weekly teaching hours for faculty.
 Schools that exceed these limits — even unintentionally — create compliance issues during inspections.
 Manual tracking with Excel makes it easy to miss, especially when mid-year changes are made.